Campus Parking Services

 4. Vehicles may receive more than one ticket during a 24-hour period.

-5. Tickets must be paid or appealed within 10 calendar days of citation issuance.
+5. Ticket fines must be paid or appealed within 10 calendar days of ticket issuance.
 Tickets may be paid online, by mail, at Campus Parking Services, or dropped in the depository on the east side of the Campus Parking Services building.

 K. Parking Appeals show ▼